Bureau-Inc/android-aadhaarsdk-sample-app/README.md

             //instantiate your prism
             prism = PrismInstanceProvider.getInstance(context,activity);

-            //Initialize your prism
+            //Initialize your prism only once
                prism.initialize(your merchantId,your user id,
                 new PrismCallBack(){

                     @Override
-                    public void onKYCFinished(ClientAadhaarData aadhaarData, String methodName, Boolean isSuccess) {
+                    public void onKYCFinished(ClientAadhaarData aadhaarData, String methodName, Boolean isSuccess,String errorType) {
-                               Log.w("TAG",aadhaarData.getJsonString.toString())
+                               Log.w("Aadhaar Data",aadhaarData.getJsonString.toString())
                     }
                 }
                ,your success redirection url,your failure redirection url,a boolean to indicate whether flow should be run on production configuration);

-            //Adding config to priortize the flows by which Aadhaar data is to be taken
+            //Adding config to priortize the flows by which Aadhaar data is to be taken can be added multiple times
                 prism.addConfig(new Config(residentUidaiAadhaarFlow, myAadhaarUidaiFlow,digilockerFlow));

                 //The above order of methods can be rearranged based on priority